yasiryagi/helpdesk/proposals/README.md

 - **Approval Quorum [%]** - the amount of votes required to be cast before a proposal _can_ be approved
 - **Approval Threshold [%]** - the required threshold ratio of cast votes for `approve`, relative to those that vote `abstain`, `reject` or `slash`
 - **Slashing Quorum [%]** -  the amount of votes required to be cast before a proposal _can_ lead to slashing the stake of the proposer
-- **Slashing Threshold [%]** - the required threshold ratio of cast votes that slash relative to those that vote approve, abstain or reject.
+- **Slashing Threshold [%]** - the required threshold ratio of cast votes that slash relative to those that vote approve, abstain or reject
 - **Proposal Stake [tJOY]** - the required stake to create a proposal of this type

-There are also some general parameters that applies equally to all proposals, such as fees, length of text allowed, the maximum number of proposals currently in the `active` stage, etc.
+There are also some general parameters that apply equally to all proposals, such as fees, length of text allowed, the maximum number of proposals currently in the `active` stage, etc.

 ## Proposal Flow

 Any member of the platform with a sufficient quantity of tokens to stake can create a proposal.
-If the proposal includes values that are within the allowable range, and there are fewer `active` proposals than permitted, the proposal was proceed to the `active` state where the council can vote on it.
+If the proposal includes values that are within the allowable range, and there are fewer `active` proposals than permitted, the proposal will proceed to the `active` state where the council can vote on it.

 ### Example